AdamGuesmia/Covid-19-Analysis/README.md

 Here's the link to the dataset i used : https://ourworldindata.org/covid-deaths

-Here's my Tableau's dashboard link : https://public.tableau.com/shared/KFC5K7CR3?:display_count=n&:origin=viz_share_link
+Here's my Tableau's dashboard :